Effect of fluid elasticity on the emergence of oscillations in an active elastic filament: Bifurcation Analysis in a Viscoelastic Fluid

 \subsection{Numerical Calculation of Eigenvalues}

 We obtain the viscous eigenvalues using a second-order, centered finite-difference discretization of the operator $\mathcal{L}$ appropriately modified near the ends to account for the boundary conditions.
-The real and imaginary parts of the eigenvalue with largest real part are plotted in Figure \ref{viscous_eig:fig}.
+The real and imaginary parts of the eigenvalue with largest real part are plotted in Figure \ref{viscous_eig:fig}(a,b).
 Consistent with \cite{de2017spontaneous} we find the critical strength of the follower force at which oscillations emerge in the viscous fluid is $\sigmacrit \approx 37.7$.
 At this critical value, the eigenvalues corresponding to the bifurcation are $\etaV\approx\pm 191 i$.
 We define $\omega_{0}\approx 191$ as the angular frequency of the emergent oscillation in a viscous fluid.

-Given the viscous eigenavlues as a function of $\sigma$, for a given relaxation time, $\lambda$, and viscosity ratio, $\beta$, we identify the corresponding viscoelastic eigenvalues by solving equation \eqref{eq:ve_eig_val} for $\etaVE$.
+Given the viscous eigenvalues as a function of $\sigma$, for a given relaxation time, $\lambda$, and viscosity ratio, $\beta$, we identify the corresponding viscoelastic eigenvalues by solving equation \eqref{eq:ve_eig_val} for $\etaVE$.
 To identify instability in the viscoelastic case, we only need to compute the viscoelastic eigenvalues when the corresponding viscous eigenvalues have positive real part.
-We find that for $\sigmacrit <\sigma< 174.6$ there is only the single pair of eigenvalues with positive real part for the viscous fluid.
-This fact simplifies the stability analysis in the viscoelastic case because we only need to consider the viscoelastic eigenvalues corresponding to this single viscous eigenvalue.
+We find that for $\sigmacrit <\sigma< 174.6$ there is only the single pair of eigenvalues with positive real part for the viscous fluid as shown in Figure \ref{viscous_eig:fig}(c).
+In the remainder of this work we restrict $\sigma< 174.6$ which simplifies the stability analysis in the viscoelastic case because we only need to consider the viscoelastic eigenvalues corresponding to a single viscous eigenvalue.